Area code 701

 Area code 701 is a telephone area code in the North American Numbering Plan (NANP) for the U.S. State of North Dakota.
-It is one of the 86 original area codes created by AT&T in 1947, and continues to be the only area code in North Dakota, one of eleven states with only one area code.
+It is one of the 86 original North American area codes created by AT&T in 1947, and continues to be the only area code in North Dakota, one of eleven states with only one area code.

-Numbering plan area 701 is divided between the Bismarck and Fargo LATAs, and is one of only a few area codes so divided.
+Numbering plan area 701 is divided between the Bismarck and Fargo LATAs, and is one of only a few divided area codes.
 The Fargo LATA extends for some distance into northern Minnesota, as far east as Brainerd.

-Numbering plan exhaust projections forecast that North Dakota will not need a new area code until 2026.
-About 700 of the nearly 800 possible central office codes have been assigned.
-The danger of exhaustion comes from the proliferation of mobile services particularly in Fargo, Grand Forks and Bismarck.
+Numbering plan exhaust projections forecast that North Dakota will not need a new area code until 2029.
+About 730 of the nearly 800 possible central office codes have been assigned.

 Being the sole area code in North Dakota, seven-digit dialing is in effect for all calls within the state.
 The situation was threatened in 2020, when it was anticipated that the state had to transition to always dialing ten digits, because of the implementation of a short-code (988) for the National Suicide Prevention Lifeline, because that code was assigned as a central office prefix to an office (CLLI code BSMRNDJC) in Bismarck.
 However, the local telephone administration decided to discontinue this central office code, and return it to the NANP Administrator.
 This action removed the need to implement ten-digit dialing in area code 701, until relief is necessary in the future.